How to make almond milk so SHOCKINGLY easy, you’ll wonder why you ever wasted a penny on the store-bought stuff.

 - After they've soaked, drain and rinse almonds thoroughly.

-- Process almonds, 4 cups of water and salt in a high speed blender or food processor until the almonds are finely ground.
+- Process almonds (1 cup), water (4 cups) and salt (1/2 teaspoon) in a high speed blender or food processor until the almonds are finely ground.

 - In a large bowl, place a nut milk strainer bag, or a triple layer of cheesecloth.

 - Pour blended ingredients into a cheesecloth or nut milk strainer bag.
 Gather the edges around the almond pulp and squeeze the ingredients to let out as much liquid as possible.